AntoineBohin/dl-attgan/README.md

 - 5 transposed convolutional layers	for the decoder to reconstruct the modified image.
 - A discriminator based on a CNN with a dual output: one branch for real/fake classification, another branch for multi-label attribute prediction.

+The model was only trained on a subset of 13 attributes of interest (out of 27 for the whole CelebA dataset).
 Attribute injection is performed by concatenating the attribute vector with the encoded feature map before decoding.
 The attributes, represented as a binary vector (e.g., “smiling” = 1, “beard” = 0), are first reshaped and broadcasted to match the spatial dimensions of the feature map.
 This injection can occur once at the bottleneck or at multiple decoder layers, by playing on the "inject_layers" parameter.

 The model also presents shortcut connections, inspired by U-Net to help preserve fine details during image reconstruction.
 They link encoder and decoder layers, allowing high-level features from the input image to be skipped over the latent space and reused in the decoder.
 The number of skipping connections can be modified with the "shortcut_layers" parameters.